SPerrott22/Deepcell-to-QuPath/README.md

 4. Run the cells (3 minutes or so for ~20,000 DAPI).
 This automatically creates a new QuPath project in the specified folder and adds the DAPI masks as detection objects to your fluorescence image.

-### Step 3: Convert the PathDetectionObjects into PathCellObjects
+### Convert the PathDetectionObjects into PathCellObjects

 Note: if you do not care about creating pseudo-cytoplasms for your cells, you may skip this step or modify [step-3.groovy](step-3.groovy) simply to perform measurements.

-This is by far the most time-consuming step as it can take an hour or so for QuPath to generate cytoplasms for the DAPI using Voronoi tessellation on an image with ~20,000 DAPI.
+This is by far the most time-consuming step as it can take an hour or so for QuPath to do measurments per cell on an image with ~20,000 DAPI.

 The point of creating the pseudo-cytoplasms is to have a rough estimate of what the cytoplasms should be given that we have no cytoplasmic marker.
 This can help us with cell classification downstream as it is easier for markers to be assigned to cells.